+Leader

-Leader Gather into your royal household those who have turned from faithfulness to your word and those who have not yet been cleansed by the gift of the water of life.
+Gather into your royal household those who have turned from faithfulness to your word and those who have not yet been cleansed by the gift of the water of life.
+O Risen Lord,

+People

+Hear our prayer.

+Leader Guide the leaders of the nations, especially Joe, our president, Gretchen, our governor, and Carla, our mayor, that the peace you first bestowed on your faithful disciples behind locked doors might rule throughout the world.
 O Risen Lord, People Hear our prayer.

-Leader Guide the leaders of the nations, especially Joe, our president, that the peace you first bestowed on your faithful disciples behind locked doors might rule throughout the world.
-O Risen Lord, People Hear our prayer.

-Leader Bless our congregations in their joys, teach us always to love one another, as you have loved us.
-O Risen Lord, People Hear our prayer.
+Leader Bless our congregations in their joys, teach us always to love one

+another, as you have loved us.
+O Risen Lord,

+People Hear our prayer.